YemreAybey/Weather-App/README.md

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").

 In this project, I worked on a project called Weather App using react.
 There were no milestones but requirements.
-You can make a search for any city you like.
-I am using the openweather API.
+You can search for any city you like.
+The app will return the temperature, weather report, humidity, and wind speed for the city, and will additionally give you a 5-day forecast.

 ## Built With